Bronte-Mckeown/ds-2-group-3/README.md

 ## Information for marker

-- EDA_Stats_Models.ipynb contains all of the code for this assignment, including data fetching, cleaning, EDA and machine learning models.
+- EDA_Stats_Models.ipynb contains all of the code for this assignment, including data fetching, cleaning, EDA and machine learning models
-- The report is in the **submission** folder
+- The report and activity log is in the **submission** folder
 - The results (i.e., figures) are in **results/**
-- Raw data is in **data/source** and cleaned data is in **data/deriv**
+- Raw data, fetched using Kaggle API, is in **data/source**
 - Instructions on how to use kaggle API are in the jupyter notebook
+- It may be necessary to pip install some of the libraries, as indicated at the top of the notebook

 ## Repository Rules and Guidelines